 - Reset Button: The Time Button is a literal example of this trope.
 Professor Farnsworth uses it to Set Right What Once Went Wrong, setting them all back to before the Time Button was invented, thus resetting the events of this episode (and either leaving open a storyline to use for another movie or series revival or making it so that way viewers can watch the pilot episode immediately after the finale and start the series all over again).

 - To underscore the meaning, Comedy Central aired "Space Pilot 3000" after the series finale.
-In subsequent airings, since the network forgoes the end credits and jumps to the next episode (with the previous episode's credits in a window below the screen), just after the Professor hits the button, the captain "DECEMBER 31, 1999" pops up making "Meanwhile" and "Space Pilot 3000" seamlessly continuous.
+In subsequent airings, since the network forgoes the end credits and jumps to the next episode (with the previous episode's credits in a window below the screen), just after the Professor hits the button, the caption "DECEMBER 31, 1999" pops up making "Meanwhile" and "Space Pilot 3000" seamlessly continuous.

 - Skewed Priorities: When Fry and Leela are frozen in time, Leela decides that her first priority is not trying to think of a way to unfreeze time, but reclaiming a pair of diamond earrings that Amy borrowed from her three years earlier.